PlotMap: Automated Layout Design for Building Game Worlds

-Our work is inspired by the philosophy behind \cite{dormans2011generating}, which distinguishes the abstract space defined by the story (referred to as missions) and the concrete space defined by the actual geometric layout of a game map.
+Our work is inspired by the philosophy behind the work from Dormans and Bakkes~\cite{dormans2011generating}, which distinguishes the abstract space defined by the story (referred to as missions) and the concrete space defined by the actual geometric layout of a game map.
 The story is accommodated by mapping the former into the latter.
-While \cite{dormans2011generating} focuses on action adventure games with discrete ``scenes'' connected by ``passages'', we impose very little assumption on methods used for story and map generation, and in particular target workflows for modern open world games.
+While Dormans and Bakkes~\cite{dormans2011generating} focus on action adventure games with discrete ``scenes'' connected by ``passages'', we impose very little assumption on methods used for story and map generation, and in particular target workflows for modern open world games.

 We introduce the concept of {\em plot facilities}, which are abstract locations mentioned in the given story.
 A set of constraints are derived from the story in terms of the spatial relationships between plot facilities and elements in the underlying map.
 Given an underlying map, we arrange the layout of the plot facilities on top of the map to satisfy the constraints.
 Our method is compatible with any map generation technique in the sense that the underlying map can be hand-crafted, procedurally generated, or even from a Geographic Information System (GIS) such as Google Maps.